 Thanks to Thais from World Trip Diaries

 The restaurants in Japan almost always have plastic food replicas so people can see what they’ll get before ordering.
-They’re so realistic and beautiful, we always wondered how they were made.
+They’re so realistic and beautiful and there are actually classes on offer where you can make them yourself.

-The workshop took around an hour and we each went home with a lovely parfait sundae!
+Workshops last around an hour and you’ll each go home with something, like the lovely parfait sundae above!

-They offer various different workshops, with different difficulties age limits and prices, but they cost at most $25 per person per workshop, and it’s something you can only find in Japan!
+They offer various different workshops, with different difficulties age limits and prices, but they start from 1,750 yen per person (approx. AUD $19), and it’s something you can only find in Japan!

-There’s no parking on the street, but there are paid parking stations nearby.
-We recommend you take the train to Ikebukuro Station, though, and walk the 10 minutes to the space.
-It’s a lovely walk through a less touristic and more authentic Japanese neighbourhood.
+To reach Yamato Sample Seisakusho, train to Ikebukuro Station and walk the 10 minutes to the space.
+It’s a lovely walk through a less touristy and more authentic Japanese neighbourhood.

-If you are in Tokyo during cherry blossom season, there are hundreds of places where you can go to see the cherry blossoms.
-One of the favorites, among Tokyoites and visitors as well, is to watch the cherry blossoms from the boats on the Edo castle moat.
+One of the best Japan things to do is to see the Cherry Blossoms.
+If you happen to be in Tokyo during the season (approx. end-Mar to mid-Apr), there are hundreds of places where you can go to see the cherry blossoms.
+However one of the popular places among Tokyoites and visitors is to see the cherry blossoms from the boats on the Edo castle moat.

-The northwest part of the moat is known as Chidorigafuchi, since it looks like a small bird.
-The area surrounding the moat is planted with cherry trees, and some of the people coming to see the cherry trees are doing it from boats on the moat.
-The boats are not something you want to do with toddlers, although an infant works fine.
-You do not want your child moving about in the boat.
+The northwest part of the moat is known as Chidorigafuchi since it looks like a small bird.
+The area surrounding the moat is planted with cherry trees, and a great way to see the trees is from a boat on the moat.
+The boats are not something you want to do with active toddlers as you don’t want them capsizing the boat, infants tend to stay still and are more suited for this activity.

 This is a public park but toilets are not that easy to find.
-You have them in the boathouse and the subway stations (Hanzomon or Kudanshita are the closest) so if your child needs an urgent diaper change the best option may be to find a café near the subway stations.
+You can find them in the boathouse and the subway stations (Hanzomon or Kudanshita are the closest) so if your child needs an urgent diaper change, the best option may be to find a café near the subway stations.

 The Best Things to do in Osaka with Kids